 The frequency of bathing will vary from cat to cat.
 Some Cornish Rex cats only need a bath very occasionally, whereas others will require weekly bathing.
 Those who adopt Cornish Rex kittens should begin getting them used to bathing at about 16 weeks of age.

 Adopting a Cornish Rex Kitten or Cat

 Adopting a purebred cat can be expensive.
-Cornish Rex kittens may cost anywhere from $350 to more than $1,000, depending on breeder, bloodlines, colours, patterns, gender, and overall show prospects.
-Those who want to save money and provide a loving home for an adult Cornish Rex in need can obtain one through a Cornish Rex breed rescue organization.
-A directory of Cornish Rex rescues and general purebred rescues can be found at PurebredCatBreedRescue.org.
+Cornish Rex kittens may cost anywhere from $1,000 to $2,000 from good breeders.
+Those who want to save money and provide a loving home for an adult Cornish Rex in need may be able to find one through a breed rescue organization or Petfinder.

 - Ash, Catherine, Cat Fanciers’ Association.
 (12 June 2008).
 “Breed Profile: Cornish Rex.”
 CFAinc.org.

 - Helgren, Anne, J. (n.d.).
 “Choosing a Cornish Rex.”
 PetPlace.com.

 - Jones, Eve Denise.
 (2002).
 Cornish Rex Cat.
 Surrey, UK: Interpret Publishing.